Authentic Lessons for 21st Century Learning

 35 Minute(s)

-After about 10 minutes, transition to slide 11 and introduce the Anchor Charts strategy.
-Provide students with sticky chart paper and markers or direct them to a location in the room where they can grab these supplies when finished with the handout.
-Explain to students that after they complete their handout they will create a poster to use for teaching their classmates about how to simplify polynomials using their method of multiplication and what they noticed from the exploration.
+After about 10 minutes, transition to slide 11 and introduce the Anchor Charts activity.
+Set up materials either by distributing sticky chart paper and markers to students or by directing them to the designated supply area in the classroom.
+Explain that once students complete their handout, they will create a poster to teach their classmates about simplifying polynomials using their specific multiplication method, and they will share the insights they gained during the exploration.
+These anchor charts will serve as teaching tools for peer instruction.
 The posters should have the following information:

 Explain